The Murder of Bobbi-Anne McLeod

 Bobbi-Anne McLeod, 18, McLeod lived with her parents and sibling in Leigham, United Kingdom.
 She graduated from Tor Bridge High School in 2019.

-Cody Ackland was the lead guitarist for the bank Rakuda.
+Cody Ackland was the lead guitarist for the band Rakuda.
 He was also employed as a car valet.
 Ackland also had an interest in serial killers from all over the world.
 According to police, he had around 3,000 “dark and disturbing” images on his phone, which included photos of murder victims, bloody clothing, and murder sites.

 In the weeks leading up to her murder, Ackland made multiple online searches about serial killers.
 He also looked searched for remote areas and purchased a hammer.